Second variation of Selberg zeta functions and curvature asymptotics: Preliminaries

 with

 and

-for $m\ge 2$. \end{prop} \begin{proof} The results are proved in \cite{Bob, Bo-mz} for general setup and we specify them to our case, and we also show how the result in \cite{Sun} for our case is a consequence of the general results.
+for $m\ge 2$. \end{prop} \begin{proof} For $m=2$, this curvature formula is due to Wolpert; see \cite[Theorem 4.2]{wolpert86}.
+The results are proved in \cite{Bob, Bo-mz} for the general setup, and we specify them to our case.
+We also show how the result in \cite{Sun} for our case is a consequence of the general results.
 The fibration is now the Teichm\"u{}ller curve, denoted $\cX$ above; $\cX$ is the natural fiber space over Teichm\"u{}ller space, $\mathcal T = \cT_g$.
 The fiber, $\cX_t$, for $t \in \cT$ is the Riemann surface $X=X_t$.
 The line bundle $\mathcal L=\mathcal K^{m-1}$ whose restriction on each surface $X$ is $\mathcal K_X^{m-1}$.
 The metric, indicated by $e^{-\phi}$ in \cite{Bo-mz} on $\mathcal K$ is in our case $\rho^{-1}= y^{2}$ on each fiber $X$.
 More precisely, on each fiber, $X$ the metric is $\rho(z) |dz|^2$, with $\rho(z) = y^{-2}$, defined via the identification of $X = \Gamma \backslash \HH$.
 The harmonic Beltrami differential $\mu$ here is a representative of the element $k_t$ in the Kodaira-Spencer class as described above.
 The first formula (\ref{eq:bob-1}) for $m=1$ is now an immediate consequence of \cite[Theorem 1.1]{Bo-mz}.

 To state the curvature formula in \cite[Theorem 1.2]{Bo-mz} for $m\ge 2$ we recall that the metric on $\mathcal K^{m-1}$ is $e^{-\psi} = y^{2m-2}$, with $\psi=(m-1)\phi$.
 The complex gradient $V_{\psi}$, of $\psi$ with respect to the fixed potential $\phi$ (see \cite[p.
 1213]{Bo-mz}) can be chosen as $V_{\psi}=V_{\phi}$.
 The corresponding Kodaira-Spencer class $k_t ^{(m-1)\phi}$ is represented by $\bar \partial V_{\phi}$ restricted to the fiber space and is thus also $k_t$, so that